 Automotive composites only account for about 1 percent of the weight of an average vehicle.
 Composites manufacturers in the automotive market are optimistic about growth despite obstacles.
 They endure roadblocks to the adoption of composites and are considered a niche market.

 One of the challenges in the automotive market the painting processes specifically developed for metals.
 Composites manufacturers’ are forced to get creative with how they use materials and to consider other combinations of aluminum, steel, and composites.
 For example, using structural adhesives enables more lightweight innovation for the manufacturer.

 The automotive market may have a challenging environment but composites are positioned well to gain share in the future.
 Composites offer a sufficient cost combination, weight, and performance.
 This is especially when designs are designed to take advantage of processing techniques and composite material.

 The Carbon Fiber Market

 The carbon fiber market continues to grow robustly.
 Aerospace, automotive and wind blade applications make up one-fifth of the market separately.
-While the remainder is molded plastics, marine, tooling, oil and gas, pressure vessels and other smaller end-use applications.
+Molded plastics, marine, tooling, oil and gas, pressure vessels and other smaller end-use applications have remained.

 Composites manufacturing for this market means changing the entire engineering of an automobile to take full advantage of CFRP.
 Carbon fiber has the benefit of lowering the weight of assembly or specific automotive components.
 Lower body weights mean a car, for example, would require less suspension and smaller wheels, tires and a smaller engine.

 The carbon fiber market and carbon fiber composites will continue to grow as the demand catches up to available capacity.
-The development of both thermoplastics and thermoset resin systems helps CFRPs with being largely adopted.
+Developing thermoplastics and thermoset resin systems have helped CFRPs be adopted.
 In new automobile mass-market applications, the best applications used in the most efficient ways results in good volume production and lower costs.